 - A new website called Gene Vision has been launched, providing a comprehensive resource about rare genetic eye disorders.
 It includes sections on Aniridia For Patients & Professionals, WAGR For Patients & Professionals, and Childhood Nystagmus, among other things.

 - There will be a Sight Village Online Information Event on January 19 & 20, showcasing the latest in technology for visually impaired people, with demonstrations and the opportunity to ask questions.
 It will be streamed live on Youtube, and the sessions won’t be available afterwards, so you’ll have to catch it there and then if you don’t want to miss it.
-However, you can still see the videos from Day 1 & Day 2 of their last online event in July.

 - Eclipse Soundscapes announced that they’ve secured funding from NASA for their Citizen Science Project, which will allow everyone to take part in research into solar eclipses, with particular emphasis on accessibility for blind and visually impaired people.